adambard/learnxinyminutes-docs/umka.html.markdown

 ## Further reading

-You can learn more details in the [spec](https://github.com/vtereshkov/umka-lang/tree/master/spec.md).
+You can learn more details in the [documentation](https://github.com/vtereshkov/umka-lang/tree/master/doc).
-If you want to read real umka code, read some of the [examples](https://github.com/vtereshkov/umka-lang/tree/master/examples).
+If you want to read real Umka code, read some of the [examples](https://github.com/vtereshkov/umka-lang/tree/master/examples).